 Throttle position sensor - Zero and full throttle voltage levels used for setting throttle range.
 Thumbwheel input - Sets the function of the thumbwheel input (if used).
 It can be set to control the gain or the mode.
 Foot brake input - Sets how the foot brake is connected.
 If you are using the footbrake input then this can be set normal (active high) or inverted (active low).
 Display mode - Sets how the MapDCCD front display behaves.
 They can show either the current mode or both the mode and current lock.
 Start up mode - Sets what mode the MapDCCD is in when it powers up.
-This can be any more or it can remember the last mode it was in.
+This can be any one of the six modes or the mode last used.
 Speed calibration - Sets a multiplier to correct for inaccurate vehicle speed readings.

-RPM calibration - Sets the number of pulses used to read the vehicle RPM (2 is OEM).
+RPM calibration - Sets the number of pulses used to read the vehicle RPM (OEM is 2 pulses).
 Parking brake input - Sets how the parking brake is connected.
 If you are using the parking brake input then this can be set normal or inverted.
 Parking brake function - Sets what DCCD lock limit to use when the parking brake is active.
 ABS input - Sets how the ABS is connected.
 If you are using the ABS input then this can be set normal or inverted.
 ABS Function - Sets what DCCD lock limit to use when the ABS is active.
 Display brightness input - Sets whether the headlight input is used to dim the MapDCCD display.
 Display brightness - Sets the normal and dim led brightness levels.